Justin Trudeau vowed to change politics. Now a scandal may doom him.

 "The man who said in 2015 he wanted to change politics is increasingly seen as a politician like any other."

-If convicted criminally, SNC-Lavalin would be banned from receiving any federal government business for a decade.
+If convicted, SNC-Lavalin would be banned from receiving any federal government business for a decade.
 The company is a major employer in Quebec, with about 3,400 employees in the province, 9,000 employees in Canada and more than 50,000 worldwide.

 Wilson-Raybould testified that Trudeau, who represents part of Quebec, had expressed concerns about those jobs being lost.